bradford-johnson/thinkful/capstone-1/README.md

 > - Workbook 2 - **Cost data:** `Car ID, Monthly cost, Insurance Costs...`
 > - Workbook 3 - **Transaction data:** `Car ID, Revenue, Branch ID, Dates...`
 > - Workbook 4 - **Branch data:** `Branch ID, State, City, Airport?...`
+>
+> The Workbooks and columns are set up like a **SQL database**, with relational data tables, and keys that connect the different tables.
+The structure of the data is important to understand as this will tell you what formulas can be used to combine the data, and how to **interpret** each “table”.
+>

-After consolidating the Workbooks, I cleaned up the data and began to explore it with **pivot charts** and **tables**.
+> After consolidating the Workbooks, I cleaned up the data and began to explore it with **pivot charts** and **tables**.
 I also began combining the data using formulas to make this data tell its story.
+>
 > The **most common** formulas I used include: `=VLOOKUP()`, `=XLOOKUP()`, `=SUMIF()`, and `=IF()`.

 ## **📐 Methods**